Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 EKS-A install completed with Generic Ubuntu OS up and running

+NIC driver and firmware are updated according to Intel's recommendation: Intel FlexRAN Document Number: 611268-13.0

 ### 3.3.0.
 RT kernel install

 Follow this article to install the RT kernel for Ubuntu 22.04, beta version: https://ubuntu.com/blog/real-time-ubuntu-released